tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 : A door.
 The subtype determines how the door is opened:
 * 00: Unlocked.
 * 01-06: Pickable by a thief of this character level or higher.
+In DoA1 only, there is a 50% chance per attempt for the thief to fail anyway, but you can retry indefinitely.
 * 1C: Pickable only by a level 28+ thief; i.e. the NPC thief Rahven.
   See [Tower of Roa, level 2](../maps/doa2-tower2.html).
 * 80-83: Can only be opened by Key 1-4 respectively.